Govt. Post Graduate College, Hisar

+Etymology

+The college is named after the Gorakhnath, who lived between 11th to 12th or even 14th century CE.

 Location

 It lies on Hisar- rajgarh road to the east of the college.
 To the north is Mahabir Stadium.

 History

 In 1950, the college was established at a rented building on the Railway road shared by the Punjab Veterinary College which was later moved to the Government Livestock Farm, Hisar in 1961 and eventually became part of the CCS HAU later and is currently part of the Lala Lajpat Rai University of Veterinary and Animal Sciences (LUVAS).
 In 1976, the govt college moved to its current 49-acre site located on Rajgarh road, where the newly constructed 5 blocks buildings cost INR 5,000,000 at that time.

 In 1977–78, the college had 1,624 students (1,404 boys and 220 girls).
 In 2007–08, the college had 3,395 students and 125 faculty members with a teacher student ratio of 1:27.

 Details

 The college offers undergraduate and post-graduate courses in arts, science, commerce, business, computer and electronics.